- Search The Registry

 Jim Crutchfield, 1932

 *On this date in 1910, Jimmie Crutchfield was born.
-He was a Black baseball player who was a household name in Pittsburgh’s Black baseball community.
+He was a Black baseball player and a household name in Pittsburgh’s Black baseball community.

 From Ardmore, Missouri, the little 5’ 7" John William “Jimmie” Crutchfield began his 15-year career with the Birmingham Black Barons in 1930.
 As a rookie outfielder for the Black Barons, he earned a spot in the everyday lineup with his solid fielding skills and reliable performance at the plate.
 Although he demonstrated little power as a hitter, Crutchfield was an excellent slap hitter with the ability to place the ball in play behind runners on the base path.
 In addition to compiling impressive RBI totals, he always maintained a respectable batting average near.300 throughout his career.

-As a player, Crutchfield never rose to "league leading" stature in any single category, yet demonstrated better than average skills in almost every aspect of play.
+Crutchfield never rose to "league-leading" stature in any category as a player, yet they demonstrated better-than-average skills in almost every aspect of play.
 He was, in essence, the epitome of the well-rounded ballplayer — a solid everyday performer.
-He did, however, possess one exceptional talent – the ability to make friends wherever he went and to serve as a unifying force on every team on which he played.
+However, he possessed one exceptional talent – the ability to make friends wherever he went and to serve as a unifying force on every team he played.
 Cool Papa Bell once observed that Jimmie Crutchfield was the best team player in baseball.
-If he never played in a game he would still have been an important part of any baseball team.
-He cheered you up when things weren’t going too good whether you had troubles on or off the field.
+If he never played in a game, he would still have been an important part of any baseball team.
+He cheered you up when things weren’t going too well, whether you had troubles on or off the field.

 You always knew you could count on Jimmie to be on the bright side of everything."
-Jimmie Crutchfield died: March 31, 1993 in Chicago, Illinois.
+Jimmie Crutchfield died: on March 31, 1993, in Chicago, Illinois.

 The Negro Baseball Leagues A Photographic History